Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## TTS API

+Text-to-Speech API.
 You use the [TTS](#tts) API to play synthesized messages and audio files to a live call.
 Using this API you can:

 * Specify the language to use for synthesized speech.
 * Change the cadence of the synthesized speech to speed up or slow down the voice.